rodeloescueta/attio-api/memory-bank/activeContext.md

 - Added permission-based access control for routes
 - Created utility scripts for token generation and testing
 - Updated environment configuration with API access token
+- Adjusted project priorities to focus on Attio-Zoho service synchronization first
+- Implemented Zoho service with OAuth refresh token management
+- Enhanced Attio service with collection operations support
+- Created sync service for Zoho-Attio integration
+- Implemented endpoints for triggering and monitoring synchronization
+- Added testing utilities for the synchronization process
+- Fixed data type issues in the billing_frequency field for Attio integration
+- Successfully completed a full synchronization of all Zoho production plans to Attio
+- Created comprehensive documentation for the Zoho-Attio synchronization process

 ## Active Decisions